 The second section of the book is designed to help parents as the reality of the divorce sinks in.
-As the child enters the second stage of going through divorce, the parents face fresh challenges.
+As the child enters the second stage of going through a divorce, the parents face fresh challenges.
 Temlock goes into greater depth about the topic of taking sides, warning that neutrality is impossible.
 Parents will find themselves trying to negotiate a tricky path.
 They need to support their child without doing anything that would make a working relationship with their in-laws impossible.

-Parents who may have been emotionally devastated by the news of divorce must also see to their own recovery, taking steps such as limiting sacrifices, setting priorities, taking time for themselves and getting counseling if necessary.
+Parents who may have been emotionally devastated by the news of divorce must also see to their own recovery, taking steps such as limiting sacrifices, setting priorities, taking time for themselves, and getting counseling if necessary.

 Part 3: Strengthening Family Bonds